 All projects completed within the reference period (January to December) are initially technically assessed by the LIFE Unit’s External Assistance Team to produce a first list of Best Projects.
 The final selection is undertaken by the Member States.
 Five projects out of the final selection are selected as Best of the Best (BoBs).

-Twelve Best Projects exercises have been carried out so far:
+Twelve Best Projects exercises have been carried out so far, the latest are linked below:

 The results of the Best Projects exercise is published in a yearly publication.